 The process of restructuring Active Directory domains in a forest is similar to the process of migrating accounts between domains.
 When you migrate accounts and resources between domains, you migrate objects from the source domain to the target domain without decommissioning the source domain.
 When you restructure Active Directory domains, you eliminate the source domain from the forest after you complete the migration of all domain objects.

-Before you begin the process for restructuring Active Directory domains in a forest, ensure that the source and target domains are operating at the minimum domain functional level that is required for the version of ADMT that you are using.
-If you are using ADMT v3.1, the minimum domain functional level is Windows 2000 native.
-If you are using ADMT v3.2, the minimum domain functional level is Windows Server 2003.
+Before you begin the process for restructuring Active Directory domains in a forest, ensure that the source and target domains are operating at the Windows Server 2003 domain functional level or higher.

 After you complete the process for restructuring Active Directory domains in a forest, you can decommission the source domain to help reduce overhead and simplify domain functional level administration in your organization.